weaveworks/kubediff/README.md

 ## compare-images

-To quickly see how two environments differ, in terms of images:
+To quickly see how two sets of configurations differ, purely in terms of
+images:

 ```
 $ ./compare-images ../service-conf/k8s/dev/ ../service-conf/k8s/prod/